“The more I help out, the more successful I become.”

 -Adam Grant, Give and Take: A Revolutionary Approach to Success

-In Adam Grant’s brilliant book, Give and Take, he defines Givers as “as preferring to give more than they get,” and demonstrates that they dominate the top of their area…across all fields.
+Good leadership is developed through a variety of different ways.
+Time and experience can be wonderful teachers—but great leaders know to look to other sources for inspiration.
+In Adam Grant’s brilliant book, Give and Take, he offers leaders a unique perspective.
+He defines Givers as “as preferring to give more than they get.”
+Grant demonstrates that Givers dominate the top of their area…across all fields.

 People want to work for Givers.
 They give more and work harder for Givers, propelling them to the top of their performance brackets.
-Gone are the days of the austere and mysterious leader– the best employees want to work for the givers of the world.
+Gone are the days of the unapproachable and mysterious leaders– the best employees want to work for the Givers of the world.
 They want to invest their talents in someone who’s invested in them.

-That is why effective leaders give the following advice:
+That is why effective leaders give and take the following advice:

 “Regardless of their reciprocity styles, people love to be asked for advice.”